Our tips for responsible and age-appropriate chores for your little ones.

 This will ramp up the fun factor and make them feel more independent.

 - Wash dishes by hand or load the dishwasher

 - Clean the kitchen

-Tip: This is a good time to start incentivising kids.
-Set up a routine list of chores for kids by age, and reward them with weekly pocket money, extra screen time, a trip to get ice cream or see a movie.
+Devise a routine list of chores for kids by age and reward them with weekly pocket money, extra screen time, and a trip to get ice cream or see a movie.

 Children Age 13 and up

 - Clean the shower, tub, sink, and toilet

 - Clean out the refrigerator

 - Babysit for younger siblings